heri/studiozenkai/content/post/unix-shell-csharp.md

 }
 ```

-The learning curve wasn't the syntax—C# is remarkably elegant—it was the *environment*.
-I had to trade `rbenv` and `vim`/`vscode` on Mac for Visual Studio on a Windows Server.
+The learning curve wasn't the syntax — C# is not in-elegant — it was the *environment*.
+I had to trade `rbenv` and `vim`/`vscode` on Mac for Visual Studio on a Windows machine.

 # The Beast: Sage 50 SDK
 Web developers are spoiled by REST APIs.
 We send a JSON payload, get a 200 OK, and move on.